 No matter who you are, you can all afford saffron.

 I hear your worry.
 But most likely the only reason you THINK saffron is too expensive for everyday meals is that it’s not something you’ve never looked for while shopping.

 I picked up a cute little jar of saffron (which will make at LEAST 5-6 pans of paella) for $6.99 at TJ Max.
 And our local Walmart has little pack of “Badia Pure Selected Saffron” for $5 which will yield 3-4 pans of paella.
 You can also find affordable saffron HERE on amazon, my last purchase of it has lasted me 3 years.
 You’re welcome.

 If you’re only looking in gourmet groceries or only in the spice section you are missing out on other less expensive ways to get some saffron into your spice cabinet.
 I often find it in the international grocery section of even the smallest grocery stores – We live in very rural south western Pennsylvania where Asparagus is considered a “fancy vegetable” but yet I have no problem finding affordable saffron locally so most likely you can do.

-Actually now that I think of it, it’s truthfully might be easier to find affordable saffron than black trumpet mushrooms 😛
+Actually now that I think of it, it’s truthfully might be easier to find affordable saffron than black trumpet mushrooms 😛 but I digress.

 And I’m talking about wild foraged Black Trumpets.
 They were one of the last mushrooms on our list of “wanna find” shrooms that were elusive to us.
 While chanterelles, in a good year, carpet the woods in a beautiful orange blanket.